-Over the past decade, wireless sensor networks have advanced in terms of hardware design, communication protocols, and resource efficiency.
-Recently, there has been growing interest in mobility, and several small-profile sensing devices that control their own movement have been developed.
-Unfortunately, resource constraints inhibit the use of traditional navigation methods because these typically require bulky, expensive sensors, substantial memory, and a generous power supply.
+Abstract-Over the past decade, wireless sensor networks have advanced in terms of hardware design, communication protocols, resource efficiency, and other aspects.
+Recently, there has been growing interest in mobile wireless sensor networks, and several small-profile sensing devices that are able to control their own movement have already been developed.
+Unfortunately, resource constraints inhibit the use of traditional navigation methods, because these typically require bulky, expensive, and sophisticated sensors, substantial memory and processor allocation, and a generous power supply.
 Therefore, alternative navigation techniques are required.
-In this paper, we present a navigation system implemented entirely on resource-constrained sensors.
-Localization is realized using triangulation in conjunction with radio interferometric angle-of-arrival estimation.
-A digital compass is employed to keep the mobile node on the desired trajectory.
-We also present a variation of the approach that uses a Kalman filter to estimate heading without using the compass.
-We demonstrate that a resource-constrained mobile sensor can accurately perform waypoint navigation with an average position error of 0.95 m.
+In this paper we present TripNav, a localization and navigation system that is implemented entirely on resource-constrained wireless sensor nodes.
+Localization is realized using radio interferometric angle of arrival estimation, in which bearings to a mobile node from a small number of infrastructure nodes are estimated based on the observed phase differences of an RF interference signal.
+The position of the mobile node is then determined using triangulation.
+A digital compass is also employed to keep the mobile node from deviating from the desired trajectory.
+We demonstrate using a real-world implementation that a resource-constrained mobile sensor node can accurately perform waypoint navigation with an average position error of 0.95 m.